EARN £30 AN HOUR WORKING FROM HOME AS A COPY-EDITOR OR PROOFREADER

 With Chapterhouse proofreading and copy-editing courses, you can

-- Break into the publishing industry as a copy-editor or proofreader
+Break into the publishing industry.

-- Do a job you’ll actually enjoy
+Do a job you’ll really enjoy.

 What do proofreaders and copy-editors do?

-The copy-editor works in detail on a book, before it has been designed and prepared for printing.
+What do copy-editors do?
+The copy-editor works in detail on a book, before it’s designed and prepared for printing.
 Copy-editing involves improving the book and making it the best it can be, as well as finding all the little mistakes.
 Copy-editing is a broader job than proofreading, and copy-editors are usually paid slightly more.